The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 \subsection{Absence of bulk dynamics in near-horizon geometries}

-We will review in this section arguments pointing to the absence of local degrees of freedom in the near-horizon geometries \eqref{GenExt}, following the arguments of \cite{Amsel:2009ev,Dias:2009ex} for Einstein gravity in the NHEK geometry.
-The only non-trivial dynamics can be argued to appear at the boundary of the near-horizon geometries due to the action of non-trivial diffeomorphisms.
-The analysis of these diffeomorphisms will be deferred until Section \ref{sec:BC}.
+In this section, we will review arguments pointing to the absence of local degrees of freedom in the near-horizon geometries~\eqref{GenExt} or \eqref{GenNearExt}, following the arguments of~\cite{Amsel:2009ev,Dias:2009ex} for Einstein gravity in the NHEK geometry.
+The only non-trivial dynamics will be argued to occur at the boundary of the near-horizon geometries due to non-trivial diffeomorphisms.
+The analysis of these diffeomorphisms will be deferred until Section~\ref{sec:BC}.
+This lack of dynamics is familiar from the $\\AdS_2 \times S^2$ geometry~\cite{Maldacena:1998uz}, which, as we have seen in Sections \ref{sec:stat}-\ref{sec:spin}, is the static limit of the spinning near-horizon geometries\epubtkFootnote{In the arguments of \cite{Maldacena:1998uz}, the presence of the compact $S^2$ is crucial.
+Conversely, in the case of non-compact horizons, such as the extremal planar AdS--Reissner--Nordstr\"om black hole, flux can leak out the $\mathbb R^2$ boundary and the arguments do not generalize straightforwardly.
+There are indeed interesting quantum critical dynamics around $\\AdS_2 \times \mathbb R^2$ near-horizon geometries~\cite{Faulkner:2009wj}, but we will not touch upon this topic here since we concentrate exclusively on compact black holes.}.

+Propagating degrees of freedom have finite energy.
+If near-horizon geometries contain propagating modes, one expects that a highly-symmetric solution would exist which has a non-trivial spectrum of energy.
+Such solution would then approximate the late-time thermalized state after dissipation has occurred.
+However, in the case of $4d$ Einstein gravity, one can prove that the NHEK (near-horizon extremal Kerr geometry) is the unique (up to diffeomorphisms) regular stationary and axisymmetric solution asymptotic to the NHEK geometry with a smooth horizon~\cite{Amsel:2009ev}.
+This can be understood as a Birkoff theorem for the NHEK geometry.
+This can be paraphrased by the statement that there are no black holes ``inside'' of the NHEK geometry.
+The near-extremal near-horizon geometries are not candidates for thermalized states since they do not have a non-trivial spectrum of energy, as we showed in Section \ref{sec:nearext1}.

+One can also prove that there is a near-horizon geometry in the class~\eqref{GenExt}, which is the unique (up to diffeomorphisms) near-horizon stationary and axisymmetric solution of $4d$ AdS--Einstein--Maxwell theory~\cite{Kunduri:2008rs,Kunduri:2008tk,Kunduri:2011ii}.
+The assumption of axisymmetry can be further relaxed since stationarity implies axisymmetry~\cite{Hollands:2008wn}.
+Additional results can be obtained for various theories of the class \eqref{generalaction} in lower and higher dimensions, see \cite{Kunduri:2013gce}.